Haquoctien/minimal_html_editor/README.md

 # General
-Minimal HTML WYSIWYG editor with **only context menu formatting options**, support flexible height, customize placeholder, intial text, background color, and common textfield callbacks and methods.
+Minimal HTML WYSIWYG editor with **only context menu formatting options** (for now), support flexible height, customize placeholder, intial text, background color, and common textfield callbacks and methods.

 Only backbone html, css and js underneath, no libary, no jQuery.
+Extremely lightweight.

+Flutter `CircularProgressIndicator` is shown when web view is being loaded, giving smooth UI experience.

-Works great with screen reader.
+Works with screen reader.
 # How to use
 ## Minimal example
 No constructor fields are required, just insert this into your widget tree: